GayBelarus: Founding meeting

-On October 15, members of the LGBT Human Rights Group "GayBelarus" held the foundation meeting in Minsk and signed the charter of their human rights organization, chose its chair, counselors, and members of the utilization review committee.
-Since words "Belarus" or "Belarusian" can’t be used in the name of the organization unless legally endorsed, the name was decided to be "Human Rights Centre Alternative Plus".
+On October 15 2011, the founding meeting of GayBelarus was held in Minsk and signed the charter of the organisation, elected its chair, councillors, and members of the review committee.
+As the words "Belarus" or "Belarusian" cannot be used in a name of an organisation unless it is endorsed by the government, the decided name was the "Human Rights Centre Alternative Plus".

 In late December, the registration was rejected due to formal reasons.
 The letter from the Ministry of Justice stated that the founders of the organization had provided a wrong date of birth of one of the 61 founders and made a spelling mistake in the name of another founder.
 This inconsistency was later reflected in the monitoring of the legal status of the Belarusian nongovernmental organizations.